 Feast of Caring: This longtime community event the Thursday before Thanksgiving reminds participants that many will not sit down to a holiday feast.
 They will be alone, hungry and in crisis.
 Participants, for a minimum $25 donation, select a piece of handcrafted N.C. pottery or 5 beautiful William Mangum Honor Cards — and the full proceeds come back to Greensboro Urban Ministry programs to fight hunger, homelessness and poverty in our community.

 The Honor Card: The William Mangum Honor Card is a simple, meaningful way to honor friends and family during the holidays.
 Honor Cards are available for a minimum donation of $5, and all $5 comes back to Urban Ministry, thanks to generous financial support from the Wells Fargo Foundation and an anonymous donor.

 #FeedGSO Community Food Drives (spring and fall): In April and October each year, Greensboro Urban Ministry’s Food Pantry works with about three dozen congregations and grocery stores for weekend food drives that are staple events for keeping the pantry shelves stocked.
 Greensboro Urban Ministry collects and distributes approximately 1.3 million pounds of food.
 The food drives help to restock nonperishable items, which fill emergency assistance grocery bags.

 We’ve got great sponsorship opportunities!
-Learn more by contacting Lane Harvey Brown, Director of Development and Communications, at firstname.lastname@example.org or (336) 553-2656.
+Learn more by visiting this page on our website and by contacting Lane Harvey Brown, Director of Development and Communications, at firstname.lastname@example.org or (336) 553-2656.